 Suppose, due to seasonality, the monthly sales in the above example increases to 23,077.
 If all other parameters remain the same, then the working capital financing needed will increase as follows.

 Accounts receivable = 45 x 23,077 / 30 = 34,615 Inventory = 60 x 23,077 x 45% / 30 = 20,769 Accounts payable = 30 x 23,077 x 45% / 30 = 10,385 Working capital financing = 34,615 + 20,769 - 10,385 = 45,000

 The business now needs working capital financing of 45,000, an increase of 25,000 due to the seasonality of its trade.

 Depending on seasonality of business, as the level of sales changes, the level of working capital will change as shown in the diagram below.

 In the example shown, the working capital requirement is lowest at the start of the year at 20,000.
 As the year progresses the sales increase to due seasonality, and the level of working capital needed rises to 45,000 at the mid-point of the year.

 In the second half of the year the sales fall back to their normal level and the working capital financing requirement follows down to 20,000.
-Assuming the business is not growing, the pattern repeats itself in the second year.
+Assuming the business is not growing, the pattern repeats itself in the second and third years.